Automated data-driven approach for gap filling in the time series using evolutionary learning: Problem Statement

-Firstly, we suggest learning two types of quasi-local models – forward and backward.
-Quasi-local models stand for taking into account the non-stationarity of long time series.
-Usually, in the case of a non-stationary process, there are two ways: (1) transforming the process to stationary, (2) usage of models for special types of non-stationarity (like ARIMA, SARIMA, etc.).
-None of these are good ways when we need the highly automated tool, that can be adapted to different properties of input time series.
-That is why, secondly, we suggest learning forward and backward models ${{M}_{F}}$ and ${{M}_{B}}$ as composite models \cite{nikitin2020structural} fitted on quasi-local data.
-And, third, we suggest joining predictions with forward and backward models by another learned ensemble model $\text{ }\!\!\Omega\!\!\text{ }$ (a kind of stacking approach).
-Formally announced three steps may be described as follows:
+In the current paper, we suggest an automated data-driven approach that allows working with non-stationary time-series and non-linear predictive models for better gap filling.
 The main idea of this approach is shown in Fig.~\ref{fig:concept}.
-In this paper, we aim to study the both efficiency of the AutoML-based models for time series restoration and their impact on the accuracy of the forecasting models that are build using this data.
+In this paper, we aim to study the both efficiency of the AutoML-based models for time series restoration and their impact on the error of the forecasting models that are build using this data.